rcantini/rcantini.github.io/content/authors/admin/_index.md

   url: "https://www.dimes.unical.it/"

 # Short bio (displayed in user profile at end of posts)
 bio: Riccardo Cantini is a PhD student in Information and Communication Technologies at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES) of the University of Calabria, since 2019.
-His research interests include social media and big data analysis, deep learning, natural language processing, sentiment analysis, IoT and edge/fog computing, distributed knowledge discovery and data mining.
+His research interests include social media and big data analysis, deep learning and natural language processing, opinion mining and sentiment analysis, information spread and influence maximization, IoT and edge/fog computing, distributed knowledge discovery and data mining.

 interests:
-  - Social Media and Big Data Analysis
+  - Social Media Analysis
   - Opinion Mining
-  - Deep Learning
   - Natural Language Processing
+  - Hashtag Recommendation
   - Information Spread
   - Influence Maximization
   - Topic Detection and Tracking
   - IoT and Edge/Fog Computing

 education: